jdm1991/jdm1991/README.md

 - 📫 You can reach me at jdmiller1991@outlook.com

-- ⚡ A strange fact about me: I love to watch cleaning videos on YouTube
+- ⚡ A strange fact about me: I used to be a professional skydiver

 <h3 align="left">Connect with me:</h3>
 <p align="left">